ghigt/gocyk/README.md

 Usage
 =====

+First, look at the grammar file `gram_cyk.go` and feel free to modify it.
+But be aware that it must respect the [CNF (Chomsky Normal Form)](http://en.wikipedia.org/wiki/Chomsky_normal_form).
-One parameter corresponding to the string to be parsed, for example:
+Then, launch the program with one parameter corresponding to the string to be parsed, for example:
 ```bash
 $ gocyk "12.3e+1"